viviandotdev/ObsidianVault/30 Notes/You need 3 hobbies, one that keeps you healthy, one that earns you money and one to be creative.md

 ---
 type:: #note/atomic #note/perspective
 tags:: [[happiness]]
-## You need 3 hobbies, one that keeps you healthy, one that earns you money and one to be creative

 - Society wants us to specialize into one thing, however that is not always the best way to do things,